SPengLiang/DID-M3D/README.md

 ## Acknowledgements

-This respository is mainly based on [GitHub - SuperMHP/GUPNet](https://github.com/SuperMHP/GUPNet), and it also benefits from [Second](https://github.com/traveller59/second.pytorch).
+This respository is mainly based on [GUPNet](https://github.com/SuperMHP/GUPNet), and it also benefits from [Second](https://github.com/traveller59/second.pytorch).
 Thanks for their great works!